EdwinVD/RED-Academy-web-dev-sampler-V2/markdown/html-css-v2.md

 HTML simply tells our browser how to structure the text and media on a webpage.

 ---

-# But Why Do We Need It?

-- We need to mark-up our document for it to be properly formatted
-- When you add formatting in Word, etc. you're marking that document up too
-- If you view the source code of a non-marked up document, the browser will replace all of the whitespace with just a single space

----
 template: inverse

 # Elements & Attributes